* Sterling retreats from recent 13-month high vs dollar

 "But the interesting move is in euro/sterling and it looks like the drop below 80 pence could see it ease back to 77.50 pence in the near term as progress by Spain towards a bailout remains in doubt."

-Spain's Prime Minister Mariano Rajoy said in an interview he was ready to seek a new rescue package for his troubled country but only if its debt financing costs remain too high for too long.
+Spain's Prime Minister Mariano Rajoy said on Wednesday he was ready to seek a new rescue package for his troubled country but only if its debt financing costs remain too high for too long.

-Traders said the longer Spain takes to request a bailout, the more investors will turn jittery about riskier assets and currencies, including the pound.
-The euro zone is the UK's main trading partner and the Bank of England has flagged risks to growth due to the debt crisis and austerity in much of Europe.
+Traders said the longer Spain takes to request a bailout, the more investors will turn cautious about riskier assets and currencies, including the pound.

-But there was little impact on sterling from this with overall consumer spending in the UK still sluggish.
-The UK economy has shrunk for three quarters, and while recent data has suggested the economy may be rebounding, expectations of more easing by the BoE later in the year remain in place.
+The UK economy is in its third quarter of recession, and while recent data has suggested the economy may be rebounding, expectations of more quantitative easing by the Bank of England later in the year, which would be negative for sterling as it would increase supply of the currency, remain in place.